AdityaLab/MDL-ODE-Missing/README.md

 ### Step 2 of the MDLINFER: Finding the total infections D*

 The step 2 of the MDLINFER is to find the total infections D*.
 You can run the step 2 algorithm in the step2 folder.
-The steps are as folllow:
+The steps are as follow:

 (1) For SAPHIRE model, please similarly set the code_root in scripts_main/Run_SEIR_main_analysis.R as the step2 folder.
 (2) Copy the result.csv corresponding to the alpha* and paste to step 2 folder as a warm start.